 “We have an obligation to see that the greatest variety of perspectives is brought to bear on the issues before us as scholars and citizens.”

 Provost’s Postdoctoral Fellows will be appointed as Instructors on the tenure track for up to two years with the intent that they will be promoted to Assistant Professor at the end of the fellowship period.
-Funding for the period of fellowship at the rank of Instructor will be provided by the Office of the Provost.
-After a Fellow is promoted to Assistant Professor, the Office of the Provost will provide salary support to the unit in accordance with the funding policies concerning faculty diversity.
+Fellows will receive mentoring and research support as part of the program.
+They will be designated a faculty mentor and offered opportunities to participate in professional development programs through the Office of the Provost.

 Open Postdoctoral Positions